AlgoMaster Logo

 Understanding the Problem

 This problem asks us to find the point where two linked lists merge into a single shared tail.
-It's important to understand what "intersection" means here: it's about identity, not value.
-Two nodes intersect if they are literally the same node in memory, not just two different nodes that happen to hold the same value.
-Once two lists converge at an intersection node, they share every subsequent node all the way to the end.
+Intersection here means identity, not value.
+Two nodes intersect when they are the same node in memory, not two different nodes that happen to hold the same value.
+Once two lists converge at an intersection node, they share every node from there to the end.

 The main challenge is that the two lists can have different lengths.
-If list A has 5 nodes before the intersection and list B has 3, simply walking both pointers forward in lockstep won't line them up.
-So the core question becomes: how do we synchronize two pointers that start at different distances from the intersection point?
+If list A has 5 nodes before the intersection and list B has 3, walking both pointers forward in lockstep will not line them up.
+The core question becomes how to synchronize two pointers that start at different distances from the intersection point.

 Key Constraints: